thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-02-better-bash-history.md

 - Enter the commands in a user's `.bashrc` file
 - Enter the commands in the system-wide `.bashrc` file

 The first option is to execute the specified commands can be executed directly in a shell.
 However, this approach will only set the configuration until the BASH session is exited.
-So, if you exit an SSH session, or logout, the configuration would be lost.
+So, if you exit an SSH session, or log out, the configuration would be lost.

 The second option is to enter the commands into the `.bashrc` file of a specific user.
 This file present in the home directory of each user on the Linux system.
 For example, when logged in as `nickfury`, the file will be located at `~/.bashrc` or usually `/home/nickfury/.bashrc`, depending on the type of Linux OS installed.

 The third option is to enter the commands into the `/etc/bash.bashrc` file.
 This is the system-wide file for BASH configuration.
 This file is a shell script that BASH runs whenever it is started interactively.
-Therefore, it is run every time a BASH session is created, or whenever a SSH or TTY BASH session is started.
+Therefore, it is run every time a BASH session is created, or whenever an SSH or TTY BASH session is started.

 ## A BASH Script to Configure Enhanced BASH History